Macrometacorp/docs/docs/collections/dynamo/create-dynamo-table.md

 ## Create a Dynamo Table Collection with the Console

-Follow these instructions to create a new collection using the GDN console web UI.
+To create a Dynamo Table collection:

 1. Log in to your Macrometa account.
 1. Click **COLLECTIONS**.